globalsmile/Airline-Analysis/README.md

 Data transformation was done in Power Query and the datasets were loaded into Microsoft Power BI Desktop for modeling.

-- In Power query the table that coontains the dataset is named `Airplane_Crashes_and_Fatalities_since_1908`.
+- In Power query the table that contains the dataset is named `Airplane_Crashes_and_Fatalities_since_1908`.
 It consist of `13 columns and 5268 rows` of observations.

 The table below shows the column names and their description:
 | Column Name | Description |